descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"This note proposes a notion of **user-defined literals** based on literal constructors without requiring new syntax.
 If combined with the separate proposal for generalized initializer lists, it becomes a generalization of the **C99 notion of compound literals**."*

-*"However, a constructor is a very general construct and there have been many requests for a way to express literals for user-defined types in such a way that a programmer can be **confident that a value will be constructed at compile time** and potentially stored in ROM.
+*"However, a constructor is a very general construct and there have been many requests for a way to express literals for user-defined types in such a way that a programmer can be **confident that a value <u>will be</u> constructed at compile time** and **potentially stored in ROM**.
 For example:"*

 ```cpp
 complex z(1,2); // the variable z can be constructed at compile time
 const complex cz(1,2); // the const cz can potentially be put in ROM
 ```

-*"Personally, I prefer (1): basically, a value is a literal if it is composed out of literals and implemented by a literal constructor. **The problem with that is that some people will not trust compilers to do proper resolution, placement in ROM, placement in text segment**, etc. Choosing that solution would require text in the standard to constrain and/or guide implementations."*
+*"**Personally, I prefer (1): basically, a value is a literal if it is composed out of literals and implemented by a literal constructor.
+The problem with that is that some people will not trust compilers to do proper resolution, placement in ROM, placement in text segment**, etc. Choosing that solution would require text in the standard to constrain and/or guide implementations."*

 *"**C99 compound literals**"*